-Depending on an expat’s country of origin, a work permit may be required before taking up employment in Norway, and this should be applied for at the Norwegian embassy in their home country.
+Depending on an expat’s country of origin, a residence permit for work (previously called a work permit) may be required before taking up employment in Norway, and this should be applied for at the Norwegian embassy in their home country.

 There are also a number of agencies that can help facilitate the process of getting a visa or work permit for Norway from within the country.

 Applying for a work permit in Norway

 Generally speaking, citizens of the European Union (EU) and European Economic Area (EEA) countries (including the UK) do not need a work permit or to apply for a residence permit in Norway for a short time.

 Information about work permits and regulations for both EEA and non-EEA citizens are available directly from the Norwegian Directorate of Immigration (UDI) website.
 The Norwegian Labour and Welfare Administration (NAV) also gives information on work permits for individual countries.
 NAV handles all work-related issues and is a good resource when looking for work.